Peligrietzer/feral_machines/posts/dear_nina.md

 Would you be saying, had you been there at the right time, that we shouldn't rush into treating women as persons until we had "addressed the concerns" of men?
-Would you consider this kind of hesitancy appropriate, given that recognizing women's personhood would, no less that the current struggle for trans recognition, require us to "force changes to social and linguistic life"?
+Would you consider this kind of hesitancy appropriate, given that recognizing women's personhood would, no less than the current struggle for trans recognition, require us to "force changes to social and linguistic life"?
 (Or should we, even now, make the right to free and safe abortions contingent on appeasing the "collective concerns" of "religious women, men, parents, etc."?